CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 and ``sec_init``.
 These combinations options are summarized in :ref:`tab-ic`.

-Restart files and initial condition files are generally the same file.
+Restart files and initial condition files are generally the same format and can be the same files.
 They contain the model state from a particular instance in time.
 In general, that state includes the physical and dynamical state as well as the state of optional tracers.
 Reading of various tracer groups can